PedroCristo/README-TEST/README.md

 ### Mailchimp Subscription Service

 - Users are encouraged to signup for newsletters, discounts and information about the products sold at Watches & Clocks.
-  The form for signup is available on the website footer and is present on any page.
+  The signup form is available on the website footer and is present on any page.
 The email subscription service is run through
   Mailchimp, allowing the website admin to send marketing emails through the platform, increasing engagement within the site.
 Below is a screenshot of the Watches & Clocks - Mailchimp dashboard.